Myanmar news site says American editor detained

 Journalists have been among those held, accused of incitement by the junta, which has restricted internet access, banned satellite broadcasts and rescinded the licences of several news organisations.

-Fenster was the third foreign journalist to be arrested since the coup after a Polish reporter and a twice-held Japanese photojournalist.
+Fenster was the fourth foreign journalist to be arrested since the coup after a Polish reporter and a twice-held Japanese photojournalist.
 Both were subsequently deported.
+Another U.S. citizen who was arrested, Nathan Maung, remains in detention.

 “Were absolutely stunned and extremely confused as to why Dan was detained,” said Fenster’s brother, Bryan, in remarks made available by Frontier Myanmar.